Introducing Liberals For Climate

 Yes.
 The Electoral Act is explicit on what things are allowed and not allowed.

-We have spoken with the WAEC of our intentions and they have informally advised us that there are no issues with our intentions or processes as described.
+We have spoken with the WAEC of our intentions and they acknowledged that our application would be subject to the relevant legislative processes.

 # Is this ethical?